-Primary Appointment Professor, Biomedical Engineering
+Primary Appointment Professor, Department of Biomedical Engineering

 Education M.S., Physics, and Ph.D., Biomechanics, Jozsef Attila University, Szeged (Hungary)

 Additional Affiliations Division of Materials Science & Engineering

 Honors and Awards • Fellow of the Biomedical Engineering Society (2016)